Explore building a story as a collective team, in real-time, with limited (or no) preparation.

 Don’t worry about asking for a starting prompt, the story will build out of the natural evolution of each person’s contribution.
 For instance a story might unfold as follows:

-- First there was a man from Florida.
+- Once there was a man from Florida.

 - Who really wanted to learn how to surf.